Our Board

 Julia Curtis NED

-Julia is an Adult Nurse and Health Visitor by background and has spent the majority of her 40-year career working in a number of roles in Community Services across a range of geographical areas.
+Julia is an Adult Nurse and Health Visitor by background and has spent the majority of her 40-year career working in a number of roles in community services across a range of geographical areas.

 Judit Seymour - Non-Executive Director*

-Judit has a Master of Laws and MBA in change management with a focus on leadership, systems thinking and management in the public sector.
+Judit brings cross-sector experience in large scale, strategic change with a focus on delivery, stakeholder management and governance.
+She has a Master of Laws and an MBA in Change Management, with a focus on leadership, systems thinking and management in the public sector.

 Scott Adams - Non Executive Director*